-At the beginning of the COVID-19 outbreak, China and the WHO were still unclear about the transmission events of COVID-19, and there was a lack of transparency regarding related information.
-Therefore, we made border control policies to keep the virus out and prevent disease from spreading in Taiwan.
+At the beginning of the COVID-19 outbreak, China and the WHO still didn’t understand much about the transmission dynamics of COVID-19, and there was a lack of transparency regarding related information.
+Therefore, we made border control policies to keep the virus out and prevent the disease from spreading in Taiwan.

-President Tsai Ing-Wen inspects the border quarantine station at Taiwan Taoyuan International Airport.
+President Tsai Ing-Wen inspects the quarantine station at Taiwan Taoyuan International Airport.

 Decisions and Measures